Drihmia/alx-files_manager/README.md

 - [Redis](https://redis.io/documentation)

 ### 🧠 Learning Objectives
-By the end of this project, you will be able to:
+By the end of this project, we will:
 - Create an API with Express
 - Authenticate a user
 - Store data in MongoDB